-With Jesus Christ returning and reigning as King of Kings (pictured by the Feast of Trumpets) and Satan removed (Revelation 20:1-3; pictured by Atonement), the knowledge of God will spread around the world.
+With Jesus Christ returning and reigning as King of Kings (Revelation 19:11-16; pictured by the Feast of Trumpets) and Satan removed (Revelation 20:1-3; pictured by Atonement), the knowledge of God will spread around the world.
 Those who were faithful to God will serve with Jesus Christ in teaching and administering His way of life for 1,000 years (Revelation 20:4).

 Consider some of the prophecies of this time of peace and prosperity that will result from living God’s way of life: